What is IPL Therapy (Intense Pulsed Light)?

 Is IPL painful?

-When will I see improvement?
+When will I see changes?

-Can IPL treat rosacea and acne?
+Can IPL be used for rosacea and acne?

 Is there downtime?